access-watch/access-watch-node/api.md

 <a name="AccessWatch+checkBlocked"></a>

 ### accessWatch.checkBlocked(req) ⇒ <code>Promise.&lt;boolean&gt;</code>
-Check if a request should be blocked by checking for the requestIdentity in the cache.
+Check if a request should be blocked by checking for the requestSignature in the cache.
 NOTE: If its a cache miss, default will be `false` since we should never add extra latency to the response times or making it dependent on the access watch api service.